Binge Eating Disorder: signs, symptoms and treatment

 binge-eating-disorder:-signs,-symptoms-and-treatment-thumbanail

-While they share some symptoms, BED is different to Bulimia Nervosa, when a person will binge on food and later purge to compensate for all that they have eaten through exercise, vomiting, or laxatives.
-BED does not lead to an immediate purge after a binge.
+While they share some symptoms, BED is different to bulimia nervosa.
+When a person has bulimia nervosa, they binge eat and later compensate for binge eating by purging through exercise, vomiting, or laxatives.
+Conversely, BED does not lead to an immediate purge after a binge.
 BED can affect people of any gender, age, sexual orientation, body size or ethnicity.

 Why do people develop binge eating disorder?

 It is not always clear why someone develops BED.
 The condition doesn’t have one specific cause and the causes are different for different people.
-Some research suggests that BED has a neurological component, with the brain’s ability to control impulses and certain brain chemicals potentially playing a role.
+Some research suggests that BED has a neurological component.
+The brain’s ability to control impulses and certain brain chemicals may potentially play a role.

-While the condition can seem like it’s all about food on the surface, the root causes of BED are usually linked to difficult emotions that the person is dealing with and what they’re going through in their lives.
-The behaviours around eating that other people can see are just the external expression of inner emotional turmoil.
+While the condition can seem like it’s all about food on the surface, the root causes of BED are usually far more complex.
+The behaviours around eating that other people can see are often the external expression of inner emotional turmoil.

 Mental health difficulties like anxiety, depression and low self-esteem, a family history of eating disorders, and traumatic experiences are all associated with developing BED.
 Research has found that emotional abuse and sexual abuse in childhood are associated with developing BED later in life.

 To better understand how BED affects a person, it can be helpful to think of it as a coping mechanism.
-Like any eating disorder, BED causes a person to control food and their body to manage distress and feel in control when something else in their life is making them feel out of control or unsafe.
-Understanding this makes it easier to understand how scary it can be to stop engaging in eating disorder behaviours.
+People with BED tend to control food and their body to manage emotional distress.
+This can help them feel in control when something else in their life is making them feel out of control or unsafe.
+Recognising this can make it easier to understand how scary it can be to stop engaging in eating disorder behaviours.

 Signs and symptoms of binge eating disorder

-BED is a mental health condition that causes people to engage in repeated episodes of binge eating where they eat a lot of food in one short time period.
+BED is a mental health condition that causes people to engage in repeated episodes of binge eating.
+During a binge, a person with BED eat a lot of food in one short time period.
 During this time, they feel they can’t control what they’re eating, how much they are eating, or when they will stop.

-Not everyone who experiences BED will have the same profile of symptoms and different symptoms can emerge as the condition develops over time.
-People experiencing BED will often try to hide their eating behaviours because they feel guilty or embarrassed.
+Not everyone with BED has the same profile of symptoms.
+Different symptoms can emerge as the condition develops over time.
+People with BED will often try to hide their eating behaviours because they feel guilty or embarrassed.
 These feelings can make it more difficult to reach out for help.
-Although it might not always feel like it, it’s important to know that experiencing eating binges is nothing to be ashamed of and you deserve support and understanding.
+Although it might not always feel like it, it’s important to know that experiencing eating binges is nothing to be ashamed of.
+You deserve support and understanding.

 What is an eating binge?

 Eating binges are the central symptom of BED.
-Bingeing on food is a term that can often come up casually in conversation, but in the context of eating disorders, an eating binge has a specific definition.
-An eating binge means eating an amount of food within any 2 hour period that is much larger than most people would eat during a similar period of time and under similar circumstances.
+Bingeing on food is a term that can often come up casually in conversation.
+However, in the context of eating disorders, an eating binge has a specific definition.
+An eating binge refers to consuming a significantly larger amount of food than most people would eat within a 2-hour period, given similar circumstances.

-How often you binge eat is different for everyone, maybe it only happens once every few months or maybe you binge every day.
-People who receive a clinical diagnosis of BED have been bingeing at least once a week for 3 months, but if you are experiencing less frequent binge episodes, you can still get help and support.
+How often you binge eat is different for everyone.
+Maybe binge eating only happens once every few months or maybe you binge every day.
+People who receive a clinical diagnosis of BED have been bingeing at least once a week for 3 months.
+However, if you are experiencing less frequent binge episodes, you can still get help and support.

 Is binge eating different from emotional eating or comfort eating?